 When it is cold outside, working in the garden is probably the last thing on your mind.
 However, during the cooler months there are still a variety of garden care tasks which can be attended to.
 Maintaining and nurturing your garden throughout winter will give it a head start for spring, and you will be glad you invested the time.
-Here are a few key things you should be doing in the garden when the temperature drops:
+There are a few key things you should be doing for winter garden care for when the temperature drops:

 Feeding and Watering